Teacher Training Opportunity

 - a degree in a subject relevant to the subject you wish to train to teach.

-- GCSE Maths and English grade A-C (or equivalent).
+- GCSEs in Maths and English (Grades A-C or equivalent).

-- and for Primary QTS only, GCSE Science grade A-C (or equivalent).
+- and for Primary QTS only, GCSE in Science (Grade A-C or equivalent).